 New Research on Night Owl Health Risks

-According to a new study, the main dangers of being a night owl are related to the lifestyle effects, particularly in the area of nutrition.
+According to a new study, the main dangers of being a night owl are related to lifestyle effects, particularly in the area of nutrition.
 Night owls tend to also have eating habits that can be disastrous both for your waistline and for your long-term metabolic health.
 These habits include:

 - eating more junk food